prayosha-panchal-glean/CloudwatchLogExportAWSS3/README.md

 1. Navigate to the **S3 console** > **Destination Bucket**
 2. Go to the **Permissions** tab
 3. Click **Bucket Policy**
+   **CAUTION:** Make sure that there are no conflicting Deny Statements in bucket policy /SCP for organization
-4. Replace placeholders in the following bucket policy, or add these statements to an existing policy:
+5. Replace placeholders in the following bucket policy, or add these statements to an existing policy:

+<YOUR_BUCKET_NAME>: Your destination S3 bucket name.
+<YOUR_REGION>: Your AWS region (e.g., ap-southeast-1).
+DESTINATION_ACCOUNT_ID: Your AWS account ID.
+<LAMBDA_EXECUTION_ROLE_ARN>: The Lambda execution role ARN from your CloudFormation stack outputs.

 ```json

 {
   "Version": "2012-10-17",
   "Statement": [